ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

 Any value that is not given is set to default.
 Default is ``0`` for the start, ``std::numeric_limits<int>::max()`` for the stop and ``1`` for the period.
-For the 1 and 2 colon syntax, actually having the integers in the string is optional (this means that ``::5``, ``100 ::10`` and ``100 :`` are all valid syntaxes).
+For the 1 and 2 colon syntax, actually having values in the string is optional (this means that ``::5``, ``100 ::10`` and ``100 :`` are all valid syntaxes).

+All values can be expressions that will be parsed in the same way as other integer input parameters.

 **Examples**